Matgenix/jobflow-remote/doc/source/user/errors.rst

     jf job queue-out 5

 If the content of these files does not help identifying the issue and the Job produces output files, those should also be checked for errors.

 The actions required to solve the issue will depend on the nature of the error itself.
-If this was simply related to a temporary issue (e.g. a failure of the cluster), simply rerunning the job with::
+If this resulted from a temporary issue (e.g. a failure of the cluster), simply rerunning the job with::

     jf job rerun 5